cod3monk3y/coursera-ml005-unittests/README.md

     %!test test_foo()

+Please __do not commit any nonworking unit tests__!!!

-Thanks!
-And I hope this helps everyone out!
+Thanks, and I hope this helps everyone out!